Site Background

 Right to object

-Right to query or complain to the ICO
+Right to complain to us

-Your right to complain to the ICO
+Right to complain to the ICO

 You also have the right to complain directly to the UK regulator, the Information Commissioner's Office (the "ICO").
 Details of how to contact them may be found at https://ico.org.uk/make-a-complaint/.

-This Privacy Notice is effective from 10 December 2024.
+This Privacy Notice is effective from 19 June 2026.